Kitware/geowatch/docs/README.rst

-GEOWATCH Docs
+GeoWATCH Docs
 -------------

-This is the entry point for GEOWATCH documentation.
+This is the entry point for GeoWATCH documentation.
 There is a combination of internal SMART related docs as well as more general system-level docs.
 MRs to help organize this are appreciated!